thomasyous/genai-personalgpt-devops-devsecops-repo/README.md

 #### Now, you can enter queries and interact with your documents.
 For example:
 ```
-Enter a query: Explain the code in the *.java file?
+Enter a query: Find the error or 500 log entry in the file along with the api details.
+Provide details about the error and the steps that can help fix this error
 ```

 ### Trying a Different Model